sepsis-omics/tutorials/docs/dna/qualitycontrol/trimmomatic.md

     - trim Illumina adapters
     - leading and trailing bases - trim if quality is below 15
     - sliding window - trim once average quality is below 20

+## Trimmomatic functions

+[from LSCC docs]

+- Adapter trimming
+    - This function trims adapters, barcodes and other contaminants from the reads.
+    - You need to supply a fasta file of possible adapter sequences, barcodes etc to trim.
+See Trimmomatic website for detailed instructions.
+    - The default quality settings are sensible.
+    - This should always be the first trimming step if it is used.

+- Sliding window trimming
+    - This function uses a sliding window to measure average quality and trims accordingly.
+    - The default quality parameters are sensible for this step.

+- Trailing bases quality trimming
+    - This function trims bases from the end of a read if they drop below a quality threshold. e.g. If base 69 of 75 drops below the threshold, the read is cut to 68 bases.
+    - Use FastQC report to decide whether this step is warranted and what quality value to use.
+A quality threshold value of 10-15 is a good starting point.

+- Leading bases quality trimming
+    - This function works in a similar fashion to trailing bases trimming except it performs it at the start of the reads.
+    - Use FastQC report to determine if this step is warranted.
+If the quality of bases is poor at the beginning of reads it might be necessary.

+- Minimum read length
+    - Once all trimming steps are complete, this function makes sure that the reads are still longer than this value.
+If not, the read is removed from the file and its pair is put into the orphan file.
+    - The most appropriate value for this parameter will depend on the FastQC report, specifically the length of the high quality section of the Per Base Sequence Quality graph.

+- Each read library should be trimmed separately with parameters dependent on their own FastQC reports.

 ## Run Trimmomatic